Food waste

 • Three weekly general waste (green-top bin) collections, based on trial participants having substantially less waste to dispose of as a result of their food waste being collected separately and other collection services recently introduced by the Council such as textiles, small electricals and household batteries.

 The food waste ‘1-2-3’ trial was developed as a result of resident feedback telling us that they would like separate food waste collections amidst concerns about the impact of food waste on the climate.
+Additionally, the Government has now made separate food waste collections mandatory in the future.

 Collected food waste was taken to an Anaerobic Digester which breaks it down into bio fertiliser for use on land, and a biogas, which can be used for generating energy.